 Encoding Equity in Clinical Practice and Research

-The Encoding Equity Alliance is committed to driving change in clinical research and practice, identifying inappropriate use of race in algorithms and guidelines, redesigning more accurate and equitable decision tools, and collecting and communicating evidence to advance health equity.
+The Encoding Equity Alliance is committed to driving change in clinical research and practice, identifying inappropriate use of race in algorithms and guidelines, redesigning more accurate and equitable decision tools, and collecting and communicating evidence to ensure that all patients receive the best care possible.

-Launched in 2024, Encoding Equity is an alliance of diverse healthcare leaders designed to increase awareness of the misuse of race in clinical research.
-Led by CMSS and generously supported by the Doris Duke Foundation, the Alliance engages individuals and organizations across medical, research, funding, publishing, and technology sectors to improve and advance health equity in clinical research design and decision-making.
+Launched in 2024, the Alliance galvanizes collective action to amplify our impact, making change more urgently and comprehensively than any one organization or group of stakeholders can.
+Led by CMSS and generously supported by the Doris Duke Foundation, the Alliance engages and activates more individuals and organizations across medicine, research, funding, publishing, and technology sectors to take leadership, ownership, and action to advance health equity.

 Audience: